 - 20-foot container – suitable for the contents of a three-bedroom house.

-- 40-foot container – suitable for the contents of a four to five bedroom house and a car.
+- 40-foot container – suitable for the contents of a four-bedroom or five-bedroom house and a car.

-- Groupage – if you’re sending a smaller load, you can have your belongings grouped with those of other customers.
-While it’s cheaper, this can take longer as you’ll need to wait until the ship is at full capacity.
+- Groupage – if you’re sending a smaller load, you can group your belongings with other deliveries.
+While it’s cheaper, this can take longer as you’ll need to wait until the container is at full capacity.